Transforming Change Management

 Engage Stakeholders

-Identify who will be affected and involve them early, preferably with key stakeholders being involved in shaping the change plan.
+Identify who will be affected and involve them early.
+Key stakeholders should be involved in shaping the change plan.

 Develop a Change Plan

-Outline the scope, timeline, resources, and communication strategy to ensure the change is suitably phased, well resourced and communicated in a timely and consistent way.
+Outline the scope, timeline, resources, and communication strategy.
+This ensures the change is suitably phased, well-resourced, and communicated in a timely and consistent way.

 Communicate Transparently